Twproject supply an easy-to-use graphical Gantt editor. You can find it at the top of the wbs bar.

 Move down: move current phase down

-Zoom +/-: change the Gantt panel scale
+Zoom +/-: changes the scale of the Gantt panel

 When the current phase is highlighted, use the keyboard to move up/down, left /right, delete it by pressing ctrl+[UP7DOWN/LEFT/RIGHT] or ctrl+[DEL].